mikropsoft/StevenBlock/README.md

 # StevenBlock Magisk Module

-StevenBlock: Your Virtual Cyber Hygiene Solution - Say goodbye to digital intruders and eliminate malware and intrusive ads effortlessly.
-Think of it as a vigilant bouncer for your digital space, keeping out malicious software, bugs, and disruptive ads from your device.
+Introducing StevenBlock: Your premier Virtual Cyber Hygiene Solution.
+Bid farewell to digital intruders as you effortlessly eradicate malware and intrusive ads.
+Picture it as an ever-watchful bouncer safeguarding your digital realm, effectively thwarting malicious software, bugs, and disruptive advertisements from infiltrating your device.

 ## Features